Memories: Get Rid of them and Live Happily

 Meditation and chanting of the holy names of the Lord are good practices that can help us getting relieved of episodic memory problems.

-Some useful meditation practices
+Some useful Meditation Practices

 Memory is useful but unconscious use of memory can create disturbances in our lives.
 The best way to rid ourselves of unwanted memories is by cultivating practices like being mindful of our Breath and Pranayama.